edwinbosire/edwinbosire.github.io/_posts/2014-04-29-Scraping-a-news-website.markdown

 3. Implementing the API using **flask**

-Ultimately, this post Raison d'être is to keep track of my learning activities.
+Ultimately, this post's raison d'être is to keep track of my learning activities.
 There will be plenty of bugs.